hobroker/uptime/README.md

          headers: undefined, // Optional: Additional headers to send with the request
          body: undefined, // Optional: Body to send with the request (for POST or PUT requests) },
-       // Add more monitors as needed
+       // Add more checks as needed
      ],
    };
    ```